Antipasto Platter

 Cheese boards get the most attention when it comes to appetizers, but I honestly like an antipasto platter even more.

-You may be wondering, what’s the difference between a cheese board an antipasti?
+You may be wondering, what’s the difference between a cheese board or charcuterie board, and antipasti?
 There are many similarities, of course.

-This platter has cheese too, and I do serve crackers on the side.
-But to me, an antipasto platter has more charcuterie and Mediterranean items like marinated olives, or Tapenade, pepperoncini, peppers, and artichokes.
+This large platter has cheese too, and I do serve crackers on the side.
+But to me, an antipasto platter has more charcuterie and Mediterranean items like Marinated Olives or Tapenade, pepperoncini, peppers, and artichoke hearts.

 Like a good cheese board, much of the work is buying and arranging the goodies you find at the store, rather than actual cooking.
 This is always appreciated when you need to focus your attention on mains like Prime Rib, Lasagna, or Braised Lamb Shanks.